 Locations you can plant a commemorative tree

-There are five sites in the city where you can plant commemorative trees:
+There are four sites in the city where you can plant commemorative trees:

 - Karori Cemetery